oroinc/documentation/user_guide/filters.rst

 .. image:: ./img/filters/field_condition_click.png

 - A drop-down will appear.
-At the top of the drop-down, you can see the name of the entity, records whereof will be filtered.
+At the top of the drop-down, you can see the name of the entity, for which the records are filtered.
 (In the example below it is a Web Customer)

 .. image:: ./img/filters/field_condition_fields.png

 - You can choose a field (attribute) of this entity and define rule for it.
-For example, you can choose only those Web customer, who were born after a specific year (e.g. over eighteen) and use specific currency (e.g. US dollars), etc.
+For example, you can choose only those Web customer that were created within the last month and use a specific currency (e.g. US dollars), etc.